arkennia/bg3modresources/docs/creating/guides/recoloring.md

 2. To generate a new UUID, simply click the Generate button, and then click inside the box.
 It will copy the UUID to the ckeyboard.
 To generate handles, simply check the Handle box and repeat the same process as with UUIDs.
     *Note: Make sure to only have the Handle box checked when generating handles for Localization.*

-## Meta.Lsx
+## Meta.lsx

-The very first file to edit will me the `meta.lsx` file inside of the folder `Glaive_Revamped\Mods\Glaive_Revamped\meta.lsx`.
+The very first file to edit will be the `meta.lsx` file inside of the folder `Glaive_Revamped\Mods\Glaive_Revamped\meta.lsx`.
 This is where the general information about your mod is stored.
 Here are the contents of the file:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
     <save>